conradoqg/naivecoin/README.md

 The address is created in a deterministic way, meaning that for a given password, the next address is created based on the previous address (or the password secret if it's the first address).

-It uses the EdDSA algorithm do generate a secret public key pair using a seed that can come from a random generated value from the password hash (also in a deterministic way) or from the last secret key.
+It uses the EdDSA algorithm to generate a secret public key pair using a seed that can come from a random generated value from the password hash (also in a deterministic way) or from the last secret key.

 ```javascript
 { // Address